levoxtrip/PKB/docs/topics/strive.md

 ## Love
 Love the process of doing what you doing!

+Put love at the center of your work.

 ## Mastery
 You become good because you are committed to get better each and every day.